a11yproject/a11yproject.com/src/posts/2013-02-09-how-to-use-application-role.md

   - howto
 ---

 **Never** use `role="application"` on a widely containing element such as `<body>` if your page consists mostly of traditional widgets or page elements such as links that the user does not have to interact with in focus mode.

 Using `role="application"` unnecessarily can cause huge headaches for any assistive technology user trying to use your site/application.
-Only put it on the `<body>` element if your page consists solely of a widget or set of widgets that all need the focus mode[^focusmode] to be turned on.
+Only put it on the `<body>` element if your page consists solely of a widget or set of widgets that all need the focus mode[^1] to be turned on.

 ## Do